Super Frequently Asked Questions

 Crescent Wealth Funds Management (Aust) Pty Ltd. Australian Financial Services Licence (AFSL)

-Your Username is you member number starting with CWSF00_ _ _ _.
+Your Username is your 9 digit member number that you can find on your annual statement.
 If you can't remember your member number please contact our Member Care team for assistance on 1300 926 626.

-If you do know your username, and have only forgotten your password, simply input your username in the member login portal and click “Forgotten Password” and follow the instructions where you will be emailed a new password.
+If you do know your username, and have only forgotten your PIN, simply input your username in the member login portal and click “Reset PIN” and follow the instructions.

 No. Crescent Wealth is not a financial lending institution.
 We are a superannuation and wealth management company.